 By their works may ye knew them.
-This, I think (and will say in the final novel) is the true genius of Artaud: he united people.
+This, I think this (and will say this in the final novel) is the true genius of Artaud: he united people.
 Breton, the “woke” intellectual of his day who joined the Communist Party, divided people.
-Antonin Artaud was many things, including aloof, strange, cloying, self-effacing, selfish, conceited, self-accusing, arrogant and generous to a fault (he blew through his royalties mostly due to his generosity to his friends) and he was wrong about many things: a belief in magic (which he ultimately rejected), tortured by religious guilt (ditto) and revulsion of sexuality later in life, a rejection of science and medicine (yet he sought out the latest treatments, so this is complicated), and angry, bitter outbursts that I find more due to a wounded heart than real hatred or malice.
+Antonin Artaud was many things, including aloof, strange, cloying, self-effacing, selfish, vulnerable, conceited, self-accusing, arrogant and generous to a fault (he blew through his royalties mostly due to his generosity to his friends) and he was wrong about many things: a belief in magic (which he ultimately rejected), tortured by religious guilt (ditto) and revulsion of sexuality later in life, a rejection of science and medicine (yet he sought out the latest treatments, so this is complicated), and angry, bitter outbursts that I find more due to a wounded heart than real hatred or malice.
 But he also, unlike Andre Breton, created at the end of his life the “Artaud network” that would culminate in the rescue of the woman he never stopped loving: Genica Athanasiou.

 *One outcome of this novel series is that Artaud and Geoff (me) have numerous conversations and arguments about science, which the real Artaud did not enter into.